listens to yours… What would happen if one woman told the truth about her life?Muriel Rukeyser, from Käthe Kolwitz

 How often do I laugh with my family?
 All the time.

 How often do I see my parents?
-Every few weeks.
+Every two weeks.
+I bring them groceries since the time of COVID.
+We have front porch picnics.

 When do I sit down, write deeply, and edit past work?
 At least once a week.